Skip to Main Content

 Rue des Brasseurs and the Shape of Namur's Table

 Namur sits at the confluence of the Sambre and the Meuse, a city whose culinary identity has long lived in the shadow of Brussels and Liège.
 That is changing.
 Over the past several years, a small but coherent group of kitchens has pushed the city toward a more considered dining register, one where multi-course progression, seasonal sourcing, and technical ambition are no longer exceptions.
 90 Degrés, at Rue des Brasseurs 104/106, occupies a position inside that shift.
-The address alone is telling: Rue des Brasseurs runs through the commercial heart of the city, close enough to the old town to draw visitors, local enough in character to hold a regular clientele.
+Rue des Brasseurs 104/106 places it in central Namur, close to the old town and the city's commercial core.

 Namur's restaurant tier at the higher end currently includes places like Attablez-vous (Creative French) at the €€€ level and Atelier de Bossimé slightly outside the city, both of which have established a benchmark for what structured ambition looks like in this part of Wallonia.
 90 Degrés enters that conversation at a moment when the category has enough depth to sustain comparison.
 For readers already familiar with Belgium's northern fine-dining tier, including Hof van Cleve in Kruishoutem or Boury in Roeselare, Namur represents a different register: smaller, quieter, less internationally trafficked, with a dining culture still consolidating its identity.